Zitharth/Perceptron/README.md

 # Perceptron
-Classification of iris dataset using perceptron
+Binary Classification of iris dataset using perceptron